WarutereIan/carboncorp-1/README.md

-# CarbonCorp DEX Pool Protocol
+# CarbonCorp Protocol - DEX

 ## Overview

-The Carbon Corps DEX (Decentralized Exchange) is a smart contract that facilitates the exchange between two types of tokens: "CC" (Carbon Credit) tokens and an "other" ERC20 token (stablecoin e.g USDC).
+The CarbonCorp DEX (Decentralized Exchange) is a smart contract that facilitates the exchange between two types of tokens: "CC" (Carbon Credit) tokens and an "other" ERC20 token (stablecoin e.g USDC).
 It uses an automated market maker (AMM) model with a constant product formula (x * y = k) to determine exchange rates.
 The protocol allows users to provide liquidity, earn fees, swap tokens, and offset carbon by converting their stablecoin tokens into verifiable carbon offset certificates.

 ## Key Components